CoffeaTeam/coffea-casa/docs/index.rst

 .. note::

-    ``Coffea-casa is`` a prototype and currently is actively developing: if you had noticed a bug or would like to leave us a feedback, we invite you to open an issue directly in GH: <https://github.com/CoffeaTeam/coffea-casa/issues>
+    **Coffea-casa** a prototype and currently is actively developing: if you had noticed a bug or would like to leave us a feedback, we invite you to open an issue directly in GH: <https://github.com/CoffeaTeam/coffea-casa/issues>